Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Preliminary concepts and known results

-The points on $\Sigma$ where both vectors fields $X$ and $Y$ simultaneously point outward or inward from $\Sigma$ define, respectively, the {\it escaping} $\Sigma^e$ or {\it sliding} $\Sigma^s$ regions, and the interior of its complement in $\Sigma$ defines the {\it crossing region} $\Sigma^c.$ The complementary of the union of those regions is constituted by the {\it tangency} points between $X$ or $Y$ with $\Sigma.$ When the contact between the trajectories of $X$ with $\Sigma$ is quadratic (resp., cubic) on $\x \in \Sigma$ we say that $\x$ is a \textit{fold} (resp., \textit{cusp}) singularity.
+The {\it escaping} $\Sigma^e$ or {\it sliding} $\Sigma^s$ regions are respectively defined on points of $\Sigma$ where both vector fields $X$ and $Y$ simultaneously point outwards or inwards from $\Sigma$ while the interior of its complement in $\Sigma$ defines the {\it crossing region} $\Sigma^c$ (see Fig. \ref{regioescostdeslizeescape}).
+The complementary of the union of those regions is the set formed by the {\it tangency} points between $X$ or $Y$ with $\Sigma$ (see, for instance, \cite{Teixeira12}).